 - James E. Fowler

-Analysis and coding of hyperspectral imagery, random projections and compressed-sensing of imagery and video, representation and compression of big data, image and video coding
+Computational imaging, diffusion models for inverse imaging, analysis and coding of hyperspectral imagery, random projections and compressed-sensing of imagery and video, image and video coding

 - Robert Moorhead